Jakob-Bach/AGD-Lab-2019-Task-1/README.md

 `CombinePredictions.R` takes prediction files from multiple directories and creates a joint prediction by majority voting.
 This can be used as heterogeneous ensemble.

-## Slytherin submissions
+## Demo submissions

-Code to reproduce Slytherin submission scores - as presented in the joint meetings - can be found in the directory `submission_scrips/`.
+Code to reproduce simple demo submissions - as presented in the joint meetings - can be found in the directory `submission_scrips/`.

 - `CreateSubmission-2019-04-14-Baseline.R`: predict `0` (majority and less costly class) for each test object
 - `CreateSubmission-2019-04-21-DecisionTree.R`: feature creation, untuned `rpart`, threshold moving based on DMC score